colecharb/colecharb/README.md

 # Hi 👋 I'm Cole

-- 🔭 I'm a Front-end developer and designer with an affinity for pure mathematics
+- 🔭 I'm a Front-end developer and designer with a love for pure mathematics
 - 🚀 Obsessed with constantly learning and improving my skills
 - 🌱 Currently learning how to take my state management to the next level
 - 🧗 Always excited to take on new challenges